 (TA 26341 38627) [AL60] – 6

-Having a relatively large entrance and little interior escape for wave energy, the CHL unit was not expected to survive long in the beach environment.
+Having a relatively large entrance and little interior escape for wave energy, the CHL generator unit was not expected to survive long in the beach environment.
 Present during the summer of 2021, by the following spring there was little left to see [14 May 2022].

 TA 26427 38565 [AL39] – 1